-Dr Ruth Armstrong is a senior researcher at the Institute of Criminology, University of Cambridge.
+Dr Ruth Armstrong is a Visiting Scholar at the Institute of Criminology, University of Cambridge.
 Her award winning research has explored people's experiences of prison and life after prison, including the role played by faith communities.
 She has published widely around this subject including this edited collection 'Parole and Beyond' and several articles in academic journals on the topics of faith, trust and desistance, and has made several films on mentoring, desistance and faith.

 Ruth founded and directs Learning Together, a research led initiative that aims to be individually, institutionally and socially transformative through building communities of learning that include people who are in prison or under supervision in the community.
 She is married with two children and a little dog and is known to endure a charity run or two.
-Ruth is passionate about the work the Welcome Directory does to equip faith communities to better support people as they leave prison and is delighted to be a Patron.
+Ruth is passionate about the work The Welcome Directory does to equip faith communities to better support people as they leave prison and is delighted to be a Patron.

 Tariq usmani MBE

 Tariq is the CEO and co-founder of the Henley group of companies.
 Henley Homes Plc was incorporated in February 1999 and, under Tariq’s leadership, was steered successfully through the fierce economic downturn of 2008 -2013 without any casualties within the Group.
 Henley currently holds 37 industry awards for excellence of design, planning and regeneration.
 Henley prides itself on its diversity, and also regularly provides employment and mentoring for people leaving prison.

 Tariq is founding chairman of Better Community Business Network (bcbn.org.uk), a registered charity which acts as a networking forum for government, business professionals and charities.
 Since 2011 it has raised over £1.3M in funds for UK community causes, attracting support from such luminaries as HRH The Prince of Wales and senior political figures.